matzsoft/adventofcode/tools/adventOfCode/README.md

 ### Year Subdirectories

-The year subdirectories should ultimately contain one file for each problem (day01.swift through day25.swift), a directory named input, and a directory named tests.
+The year subdirectories should ultimately contain one file for each problem (day01.swift through day25.swift), a directory named input, and a directory named testfiles.
 The input directory contains the problem data for each problem.
 For example the problem data for day07.swift is in input/day07.txt.
-The tests directory contains any test data for each problem.
-For example any test data for day07.swift would be in tests/day07*.txt.
+The testfiles directory contains any test data for each problem.
+For example any test data for day07.swift would be in testfiles/day07*.txt.

 The format of the problem and test data is the same.
 They consist of a header, a separator, and the problem data from the Advent of Code website.